A Guide to Understanding the Body Condition Score (BCS)

 Recognizing an Underweight Dog

-A dog is considered underweight if it falls into the BCS category 1 to 3:
+A dog is underweight if it falls into the BCS category 1 to 3:

 - BCS 1: Extremely thin, ribs, spine, and pelvic bones are clearly visible, little muscle mass or body fat.